 We currently use data from the Ozone Monitoring Instrument, and will use data from Sentinels 4, 5 and 5P when they are launched.
-We also assimilate data from the Copernicus Atmospheres Monitoring Service – to let our models know what the likely imported pollution will be in any given city.
+We also assimilate data from the Copernicus Atmospheres Monitoring Service – to let our models know what the imported pollution in any given city is likely to be.

 What do you enjoy about your work?